Program of Study

 You'll study when and where you choose through online learning, and graduate in just 19-21 months.
 Learning is largely “asynchronous," meaning you can complete coursework at times of your own choosing..

 But you won't be alone — a close-knit community of fellow teachers and faculty mentors will see you through to completion of your master's.
 Our emphasis on collaboration and support is one reason 97% of our students graduate on time.
 Each week, in each course, you’ll interact with your instructors and other students on your learning team through e-mail and the web-based D2L learning platform.

 Getting started: On-campus kickoff

-At the beginning of your first term, you'll come to our St. Paul, Minnesota campus for a one-day, face-to-face learning experience.
+At the beginning of your first term, you'll come to our St. Paul, Minnesota campus for a one-day, face-to-face experience.
 You'll get an in-depth orientation to the program, get to know faculty members, and connect with colleagues in your student cohort.
 You'll form relationships that will last throughout your online learning experience.

-- EDUC 643D: Teaching and Learning in an Academically Diverse Classroom
+- Teaching and Learning in an Academically Diverse Classroom

 - Introduction to Action Research

 - Classrooms by Design